-David Napolitano is attached as a University Lecturer to the Institute for History at Leiden University (2019-present), after having completed a British Academy Postdoctoral Fellowship at the University of Cambridge (Faculty of History, 2015-2018).
+David Napolitano is secretary of the Dutch Research School for Medieval Studies.
 Building upon his broad academic background in law, language and literature studies, and history, his academic interest lies in the study of a multilingual corpus of medieval treatises on city government (mirrors-for-magistrates) across modern geographical, linguistic, and institutional boundaries.

 Fields of interest